 Mandatory protocols in Jamaica include social distancing, hand hygiene (sanitize or wash hands with soap and water) and wearing a face mask in common areas and public spaces.

-Current all-island curfew is between the hours of 9 pm and 5 am each day.
+Current all-island curfew is between the hours from 10 pm to 5 am.

 For the most up-to-date information on travel to Jamaica and COVID-19 related protocols, please visit: